Acorns Community Preschool’s Privacy Notice

 We only process financial information when a refund of childcare fees is necessary.
 We may collect other data from you when you voluntarily contact us.

-Where applicable we will obtain child protection plans from social care and health care plans from health professionals.
+Where applicable we will obtain details of your child’s social worker, child protection plans from social care, and health care plans from health professionals and other health agencies.

-Why we collect this information and the legal basis for handling your data
+Why we collect personal data and the legal basis for handling your data

-We use personal data about you and your child in order to provide childcare services and fulfil the contractual arrangement you have entered into.
-This includes using your data to:
+We use personal data about you and your child in order to provide childcare services and to fulfil the contractual arrangement you have entered into.
+This includes using your data in the following ways:

 - to support your child’s wellbeing and development

-- to manage any special educational, health or medical needs of your child whilst at our setting
+- to effectively manage any special education, health or medical needs of your child whilst at the setting

 - to carry out regular assessment of your child’s progress and to identify any areas of concern

-We have a legal obligation to process safeguarding related data about your child should we have concerns about their welfare.
-We also have a legal obligation to transfer records and certain information about your child to the school that your child will be attending (see Transfer of Records policy).
+We have a legal obligation to process safeguarding related data about your child should we have concerns about her/his welfare.

 Who we share your data with

-In order for us to deliver childcare services we will also share your data as required with the following categories of recipients:
+As a registered childcare provider in order to deliver childcare services it is necessary for us to share data about you and/or your child with the following categories of recipients:

-- we are legally required to do so, for example, by law, by a court or the Charity Commission;
+- if we are legally required to do so, for example, by a law enforcement agency, court

-- to protect your child and other children; for example by sharing information with social care or the police;
+- to protect your child and other children; for example, by sharing information with medical services, social services or the police

-- it is necessary to protect our, or others rights, property or safety
+- if it is necessary to protect our rights, property or safety or to protect the rights, property or safety of others

-- we transfer the management of the setting, in which case we may disclose your personal data to the prospective management team members so they may continue the service in the same way.
+- if we transfer the management of the setting out or take over any other organisation or part of it, in which case we may disclose your personal data to the prospective seller or buyer so that they may continue using it in the same way

-We will never share your data with any other organisation to use for their own purposes
+We will never share your data with any organisation to use for their own purposes.

 How do we protect your data?